Hoppa till huvudinnehållet

 Replace postgres.Dockerfile with the name of your Docker file.

-Replace db-extractor-postgres with the tag you want to refer to this Docker image as.
+Replace db-extractor-postgres with the tag you want to assign to this Docker image.

 docker run <other options in here, such as volume sharing and network config> db-extractor-postgres

-Replace db-extractor-postgres with the tag you created in step 1.
+Replace db-extractor-postgres with the tag you created above.

 Run on a local host on Docker